Eutelsat Quantum is a pioneering mission that will influence how telecom satellites are procured and manufactured in Europe.

 - Lifetime: 15 years

 - Payload mass: 450 kg

-Quantum will be developed by a core team: Airbus Defence & Space (UK) as the satellite and payload prime, SSTL (GB) for the provision of the platform, and Airbus Defence & Space (formerly EADS CASA) (ES), Space Engineering (IT), along with other industrial companies from ESA Member States for the innovative subsystems.
+Eutelsat Quantum will be implemented under a public-private partnership between ESA and satellite operator Eutelsat, and developed by a core team, managed by Eutelsat: Airbus (UK) as the satellite and payload prime, SSTL (UK) for the provision of the platform, and Airbus (Spain), Space Engineering (Italy), Norspace (Norway) and Airbus (NL) along with other industrial companies from ESA Member States for the provision of innovative sub-systems.